-This study comprehensively examined the effect of nozzle hole diameter (NHD) on spray combustion performance, emission characteristics in a 1.9-liter RCCI engine.
+This study comprehensively examined the effect of nozzle hole diameter (NHD) on spray dynamics, combustion performance, and emission characteristics in a 1.9-liter RCCI engine.
 Through CFD simulations, the impact of varying NHDs (130-175 μm) was analyzed on critical parameters such as droplet size, evaporation rate, turbulent kinetic energy (TKE), combustion efficiency, and pollutant emissions.
 The results highlight the significance of optimizing NHD to achieve a balance between performance environmental engine and objectives.